MewPurPur/GodSVG/README.md

 **GodSVG is an editor for Scalable Vector Graphics (SVG) files.** Unlike other editors, it represents the SVG code directly, doesn't add any metadata, and even lets you edit the SVG code in real time.
 GodSVG is inspired by the need for an SVG editor without abstractions that produces clean and optimized SVG files.

 >[!IMPORTANT]
->GodSVG is in late alpha, it's for early adopters.
-It may have occasional breaking changes and workflows may change significantly.
+>GodSVG is not officially released, it's currently in late alpha.
 >
->GodSVG is almost entirely made by work I do in my free time.
-The development may continue for years or stop tomorrow.
-If you like this project, can use GitHub Sponsorship to support it and make it a less financially stupid endeavor.
+>GodSVG is almost entirely made by my work in my free time.
+If you like this project and want to help secure it through its development, you can use GitHub Sponsorship and make it a less financially stupid endeavor for me.

 ## Features

 - **Interactive SVG editing:** Modify individual elements of an SVG file using a user-friendly interface.
 - **Real-time code:** As you manipulate elements in the UI, code is instantly generated and can be edited.
-- **Optimized SVG output:** Generate clean and efficient SVG files.
+- **Optimized SVGs:** The generated SVG files are small and efficient, and there are many options to assist with optimization.
 - **Accessible on mobile:** GodSVG aims to be usable on mobile devices.

 ![image](https://github.com/MewPurPur/GodSVG/assets/85438892/799084d5-4ec6-4c9e-98a1-e358c34927c0)